-Usually, the boil heals on its own, no more than two weeks, when pus leaves the inside, however, 3 tips to heal the boil faster include:
+Usually, the boil heals on its own, it usually does not take more than two weeks, when pus leaves the inside, however, 3 tips to heal the boil faster include:

 1. Use antibacterial soap

-Bathing every day with water and antibacterial soap, such as Valderma or Cidal, for example, helps to treat the infection and prevent the multiplication of the bacteria that causes the boil.
+Bathing every day with water and antibacterial soap, such as Valderma or Cidal, for example, may help to treat the infection and prevent the multiplication of the bacteria that causes the boil.

 2. Put warm patches

-Other options are the essential oils of frankincense or fenugreek seeds, as they have anti-inflammatory, astringent and antiseptic properties, helping to remove the pus, treat the infection and relieve swelling and discomfort.
+Other options are the essential oils of frankincense or fenugreek seeds, as they have anti-inflammatory, astringent and antiseptic properties, helping to remove the pus, treating the infection and relieving swelling and discomfort.

 To make the essential oil patches of frankincense, simply add 3 to 5 drops of the oil in a warm water patch.
 For patches with fenugreek seeds, you should beat in the blender 110 g of seeds with water or vinegar, bring the mixture to the fire until it begins to boil and then soak a patch in the warm pulp and apply on the boil.